About Shattered Pixel

 What was originally supposed to be a project that lasted a few months ended up ballooning into a multi-year project because of the community’s overwhelmingly positive reaction.
 Shattered started as a rebalance mod and has grown into its own game, which shares a base and some assets with Pixel Dungeon.
 If you’re interested in Shattered’s history, there’s a mostly complete history available on the Blog.

-After releasing Shattered on two new platforms over mid 2021 to mid 2022, I’m now focusing on some big content expansions!
+After releasing Shattered on new platforms in 2021-2023, I’m now focusing on some big content expansions!
 My latest blog with my longer term plans is Here.

 History